eclipse-che/che-dashboard/CONTRIBUTING.md

 ### Building an Image

-To build an image within a Che workspace on an OpenShift cluster, the cluster and OpenShift user must be configured to allow with rootless builds.
-Additionally, the following attribute must be added to the devfile:
+To build an image within a Che workspace on an OpenShift cluster, the cluster and OpenShift user must be configured to allow rootless builds.

 ```yaml
 attributes: